 Aldara (or imiquimod, in its generic form) is a prescription medication that is used to treat skin conditions and is often used to clear up an outbreak of genital warts.
 It is highly effective when used correctly and applied to the warts, as it boosts the natural immune system to help the body fight the infection.
 It usually clears up the warts within four months and helps with the discomfort that the outbreak can cause.

 Genital warts are a viral infection caused by the contraction of the human papilloma virus (HPV).
 Although the virus itself cannot be cured, it may lie dormant in the body for long periods of time during which an outbreak will not occur.
 When the warts do appear, Aldara is applied to their surface.
 Its active ingredient, imiquimod, acts as an immune response modifier, which means that it stimulates the body’s natural defence mechanisms.
-This makes the skin cells produce what are known as cytokines, which prevent the virus from multiplying, making it easier for the body to fight the infection and clear up the warts altogether.
+This makes the skin cells produce what are known as cytokines, which prevent the virus from multiplying, making it easier for the body to fight the infection and clear up the outbreak altogether.

 It is important not to apply Aldara to areas with open wounds and always wash your hands thoroughly after applying.
 In the rare instance that after using the cream for 16 weeks the warts have not disappeared completely, you should consult a doctor, but do not continue to use the cream for a longer period of time than this.

-The side effects associated with Aldara are usually mild and brief, as the cream is considered a safe treatment for most people.
+The side effects associated are usually mild and brief, as the cream is considered a safe treatment for most people.
 Some patients have reported side effects though, and it is possible that you will suffer from skin irritation, flu-like symptoms, headache, muscle pain or digestive problems such as diarrhoea or nausea.

 Some patients present more serious side effects, which usually mean there is an intolerance or allergy to the medication.
 You should consult a medical professional immediately if you notice any of the following symptoms: chest pain, difficulty breathing, or severe irritation, blistering or bleeding to where the cream was applied.